SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/collect-logs.md

 The Filelog Receiver tails and parses logs from files.

-The following is a basic configuration for the Filelog Receiver, which can be placed in `conf.d` directory:
+The following is a basic configuration for collecting logs from a file.
+This configuration can be placed in `conf.d` directory:

 ```yaml
 receivers: